Deer-Spangle/FA-search-bot/readme.md

 ### Inline Responses

-In any chat, mention the bot and pass it an FA query `@FASearchBot [query]` and pick from the inline results which image you'd like to share.
+In any chat, mention the bot and pass it a Fur Affinity search query `@FASearchBot [query]` and pick from the inline results which image you'd like to share.

 You can also use these qualifiers inline: